sharjeel3/evergreen-interview-notes/react/99-interview-checklist.md

 **Q: What's hydration?**
 A: Attaching React event handlers to server-rendered HTML.
 Makes static HTML interactive.

+**Q: How do you test React components?**
+A: Use React Testing Library to test behavior, not implementation.
+Render component, interact with `userEvent`, assert with accessible queries (`getByRole`).
+Mock API calls with MSW.
+Run tests in Jest/Vitest.

+**Q: What's TDD and why use it?**
+A: Test-Driven Development—write test before code.
+Red (failing test) → Green (make pass) → Refactor.
+Ensures testability, documents requirements, catches regressions.

+**Q: Difference between unit, integration, and E2E tests?**
+- **Unit:** Test function/component in isolation
+- **Integration:** Test multiple components together
+- **E2E:** Test full user flow in real browser

+**Q: How do you set up CI/CD for a React app?**
+A: Use GitHub Actions (or similar).
+On every push: lint, test, build.
+On merge to main: deploy to staging, run smoke tests, deploy to production.
+Cache dependencies, run tests in parallel, use secrets for credentials.

+**Q: How do you optimize slow CI pipelines?**
+A: 1) Cache dependencies, 2) Parallelize tests using sharding, 3) Run expensive tests (E2E) only on PRs, 4) Use incremental builds, 5) Optimize Docker layers.

 ---

 ## 🐛 Common Bugs & How to Fix